Code-Institute-Submissions/artontray-PROJECT4/README.md

 About the font :

-I have been experiencing some trouble to find the perfect font for my App.
-After trying Bebas_Neue, Delius, EB_Garamond and Playfair_Display, it's [Ubuntu](https://fonts.google.com/specimen/Ubuntu) that really attract me much.
-So, to have it locally and always available, I decided to download and call the font from my style.css file :
+I've been having difficulty finding the ideal font for my app.
+I tried Bebas Neue, Delius, EB Garamond, and Playfair Display, but [Ubuntu](https://fonts.google.com/specimen/Ubuntu) font caught my attention the most.
+To have it readily accessible, I opted to download it and reference it in my style.css file directly :

 ![FONT](static/assets/images/readme-images/font1.png)